hekate-io/hekate-examples/README.md

  - `java -jar hekate-example-distributed-lock.jar`
  - etc...

-### How to configure:
+### Configuration:

-All examples share the same configuration file in Spring Boot YAML format (see [application.yml](src/main/resources/application.yml)).
+All examples use the same **[application.yml](src/main/resources/application.yml)** configuration file (Spring Boot YAML format).

-This file gets automatically included into all example jars files at build time.
+This file gets automatically included into all of the jar-files at build time.
 It is possible to override configuration properties by specifying an external configuration file as described in Spring Boot's [documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-application-property-files).